patrickbucher/docs/postgresql/barman-howto.md

     $ sudo systemctl start posgresql.service

 If everything worked fine, test the recovered data.

+### Reinstate WAL Archive

-Notice that the database could be in recovery mode, which can be figured out as follows:
+Notice that the database is in recovery mode, which can be shown as follows:

     $ sudo -iu postgres psql -c 'select pg_is_in_recovery()' pg_is_in_recovery